Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_edge_iot_ops/aio_manufacturing/_index.md

   ![Screenshot showing connecting to the VM using Bastion](./20.png)

-  > **Note: When using Azure Bastion, the desktop background image is not visible.
-Therefore some screenshots in this guide may not exactly match your experience if you are connecting to *AIO-Client-VM* with Azure Bastion.**
+  > **Note:** When using Azure Bastion, the desktop background image is not visible.
+Therefore some screenshots in this guide may not exactly match your experience if you are connecting to *AIO-Client-VM* with Azure Bastion

 ### Connect using just-in-time access (JIT)